css-modules/css-modules-require-hook/README.md

 // const styles = require('./icon.css');
 ```

-The second one allows you to move options to separated file `cmrh.conf.js`, which should be located in your working directory (`process.cwd()`) or in its ancestors.
+The second one allows you to move options to the separate file `cmrh.conf.js`.
+Config file should be located in the same directory where executor is or in its ancestor directories.
+In that case hook will be attached right after the `css-modules-require-hook/preset` module will be required.
 Example:

 ```javascript
 // cmrh.conf.js